WxxShirley/GNN4TaskPlan/README.md

 - [ ] [Docs] Provide a Chinese version README
 - [x] [Result] Provide direct inference results of several LLMs
 - [ ] [Resource] Provide ckpt of both GNN and LM+GNN for reproducibility
+- [x] [Resource] Provide processing codes for RestBench and UltraTool
+- [x] [Code] Release baseline methods' implementation

+## Acknowledgement

+We sincerely thank the following repositories for their valuable insights and contributions to our paper and implementation:

+* [TaskBench](https://github.com/microsoft/JARVIS/tree/main/taskbench) We highly recommend this high-quality dataset and the official inference codes it provides.
+* [RestBench](https://github.com/Yifan-Song793/RestGPT) and [UltraTool](https://github.com/JoeYing1019/UltraTool) We appreciate the datasets released by these projects.
+* [G-Retrieval](https://github.com/XiaoxinHe/G-Retriever) We referenced this repository to reproduce the GraphToken baseline, as both utilize a similar architecture that employs GNN outputs as graph tokens for LLM input.
+* [TAPE](https://github.com/XiaoxinHe/TAPE)  We referenced its official implementation to reproduce this method on planning tasks.

+---

+📮 If your still have other questions, you can open an issue or contact via e-mail: xxwu@se.cuhk.edu.hk